enketo/enketo-express/README.md

 ### Security

-There are two potential security issues to be aware of, both of should be resolved by running this application on **https** with a valid SSL certificate.
+There are two major security considerations to be aware of.
+Both of these result in the need to run this application on **https** with a valid SSL certificate.

 _API security_ is mainly arranged by the secret API key set up in config/config.json.
 This API key is sent in **cleartext** to Enketo by the form/data server (such as ODK Aggregate) and can easily be intercepted and read _if the transport is not secure_.
 Somebody could start using your Enketo Express installation for their own form/data server, or obtain the URLs of your forms.
 Using secure (https) transport mitigates against this hazard.
 Security increases as well by populating the _server url_ in config/config.json.
 Also, don't forget to change your API key when you start running Enketo Express in production.